wazuh/wazuh-documentation/source/user-manual/capabilities/file-integrity/fim-fields-rule-mapping.rst

 FIM fields rule mapping
 =======================

-This guide aims to help to understand how FIM fields can be mapped into rules.
+This guide aims to help you understand how FIM fields can be mapped into rules.

 FIM - Alerts: fields correspondence